Quality-diversity in dissimilarity spaces: Examples

 Finally, we take $f_0$ as a weighted sum of $100$ Gaussians with uniformly random centers and covariance $10^{-3} I$; the weights are $\sim \mathcal{U}([-1,1])$.
 We take $K = 2$, $M = 10000$, and $\mu = 128$.
 In line with the spirit of our developments, we also estimate \eqref{eq:lineIntegral} by performing a linear RBF interpolation of $f_0$ using waypoints in paths near the current one.
 However, we also evaluate $f_0$ on $\approx 100$ points along paths to produce a reasonably accurate value for the objective \eqref{eq:lineIntegral}.

-The resulting elites are shown in the right panel of Figure \ref{fig:eliteL2}; the left panel shows all of the waypoints considered along the way.
+The resulting elites are shown in the left panel of Figure \ref{fig:eliteL2}; the right panel shows all of the waypoints considered along the way.
 Higher-performing elites are shown in Figure \ref{fig:eliteLevel24L2}.
 We can see that elites hierarchically coalesce and diverge.
 Figure \ref{fig:discreteL2} shows the 46 (= number of elites) shortest paths through weighted DAGs with edges from $\lambda \cdot (j,k)$ to $\lambda \cdot (j+1,k)$ and $\lambda \cdot (j,k+1)$ for $\lambda \in \{1/10,1/100\}$ and weights given by $\lambda \cdot f_0(\textnormal{edge midpoint})$; also shown is the closest elite to the shortest path and the elite with the best value of $f$.
 Note that although there is an elite that approximates the shortest paths well, none of these paths are close to the high-performing ``upper branch'' paths shown in Figure \ref{fig:eliteLevel24L2}.

-As a final example to further demonstrate the versatility of our approach, we construct and fuzz \cite{bohme2017directed,manes2019art,zeller2019fuzzing,zhu2022fuzzing} 100 toy programs that move a unit vector on a high-dimensional sphere $S^{N-1} \subset \mathbb{R}^N$ according to the following procedure:
+As a final example to further demonstrate the versatility of our approach, we construct and fuzz (i.e., we aim to comprehensively evaluate behavior on the basis of randomly generated inputs to) \cite{bohme2017directed,manes2019art,zeller2019fuzzing,zhu2022fuzzing} 100 toy programs that move a unit vector on a high-dimensional sphere $S^{N-1} \subset \mathbb{R}^N$ according to the following procedure:

 First, in each case we generate a program ``skeleton'' using 300 productions from the probabilistic context free grammar \cite{visnevski2007syntactic}

 where $\texttt{S}$ is shorthand for a line separator: the production probabilities are respectively $0.6$, $0.1$, and $0.3$.
 The tokens $\texttt{S}$ and $\texttt{b}$ respectively represent statements/subroutines and Boolean predicates.